amazon-ion/ion-element-kotlin/README.md

       of `IonElement.asAnyElement()` at the call-site.
     - ... a specific type of Ion data should use the narrowest possible `IonElement` sub-interface, for instance:
         - A function argument requiring an Ion s-expression should be of type `SexpElement`.
-        - A function argument allowing either a list *or* an s-expression should be of type `ContainerElement`, which is the narrowest type that can represent either.
+        - A function argument allowing either a list *or* an s-expression should be of type `SeqElement`, which is the narrowest type that can represent either.
 - Any functions that may return...
     - ... any type of Ion data should have the `AnyElement` return type to avoid forcing the caller to down cast to a